StarRocks/starrocks-kubernetes-operator/doc/logging_and_related_configurations_howto.md

 ## 1. Location of Log Storage

-1. The logs of the FE component are stored in: `/opt/starrocks/fe/log`, with key logs
+1. The FE component's logs are located in: `/opt/starrocks/fe/log`, with key logs
    including: `fe.out`, `fe.log`, `fe.warn.log`.
-2. The BE component's logs are located in: `/opt/starrocks/be/log`, key logs being: `be.out`, `be.INFO`, `be.WARNING`.
+2. The BE component's logs are located in: `/opt/starrocks/be/log`, with key logs
+   including: `be.out`, `be.INFO`, `be.WARNING`.
-3. CN component logs can be found in: `/opt/starrocks/cn/log`, with significant logs such
+3. The CN component's logs are located in: `/opt/starrocks/cn/log`, with key logs
-   as: `cn.out`, `cn.INFO`, `cn.WARNING`.
+   including: `cn.out`, `cn.INFO`, `cn.WARNING`.

 ## 2. Default Storage Volume

 By default, all components use the `emptyDir` storage volume.
-One inherent problem is that once a Pod restarts, we can't access logs from before the restart, which obviously complicates troubleshooting.
-To address this, we can adopt one of two approaches:
+One inherent problem is that once a Pod restarts, logs before the restart will not be accessible anymore, which obviously complicates troubleshooting.
+To address this, one of two approaches can be adopted:

 1. Persist the logs so that logs from prior to the Pod restart remain available.
 2. Log to the console and view logs from prior to the restart using `kubectl logs my-pod -p`.